Pterygophora californica

 Pterygophora californica is a large species of kelp, commonly known as stalked kelp.
 It is the only species in its genus Pterygophora (Ruprecht, 1852).
 It grows in shallow water on the Pacific coast of North America where it forms part of a biodiverse community in a "kelp forest".
 It is sometimes also referred to as woody-stemmed kelp, walking kelp, or winged kelp.

 Description

 Pterygophora californica is a large brown seaweed and may grow to about three metres in height.
 It is attached to a rocky substrate by its holdfast and has a single, tough, woody stipe or stem up to two metres long and 2 cm (0.8 in) in diameter.
-It is a long-lived perennial plant which may survive for twenty-five years, and annual growth rings can be seen in the stipe.
+It is a long-lived perennial algae which may survive for twenty-five years, and annual growth rings can be seen in the stipe.
 There are a number of smooth blades arranged on either side of the top half of the stipe.
 These are sporophylls and bear reproductive organs called sporangia in which the spores are formed.
 The terminal blade is linear, has a midrib and is larger than the others, growing up to 90 cm (33 in) long.